 In the same way we are each made up of all 3 doshas, each day is influenced by the doshas as well.

 Kapha Time: 6:00 – 10:00 am & pm

-From 6:00-10:00 both in the morning and evening, Kapha is dominant.
+From 6:00-10:00, both in the morning and evening, Kapha is dominant.
 This is when you are a bit sleepy and indulging in home-y energy.
 In the morning, it’s ideal to wake up before Kapha time as it can feel like a heavy time to begin the day.
-Similarly, it’s also the time you arrive and begin to wind down your day.
+Similarly, in the evening, it’s the time you arrive and begin to wind down your day.